Home What's New with Universal Links

 }

-The matching syntax is the same as the original syntax, also supporting * ? ?*.
+The matching syntax remains the same as the original syntax, also supporting *, ?, ?*.

-Reverse exclusion is now specified as exclude: true.
+Reverse exclusion is now specified with exclude: true.

-A new caseSensitive feature has been added, allowing you to specify whether the matching rules are case-sensitive, default: true.
-This can reduce the number of rules you need to write if you have this requirement.
+Added caseSensitive feature to specify whether the matching rules are case-sensitive, default: true.
+This can reduce the number of rules needed if required.

-The new percentEncoded parameter mentioned earlier means that in the old version, URLs needed to be converted to ASCII and placed in paths (if it was Chinese characters, it would become very ugly and unrecognizable); this parameter determines whether to automatically encode for us, default is true.
-If it’s a Chinese URL, you can directly put it in (ex: /客服中心).
+Added percentEncoded as mentioned earlier, in the old version, URLs needed to be converted to ASCII and placed in paths first (if it’s Chinese characters, it will look ugly and unrecognizable); this parameter specifies whether to automatically encode for us, default is true.
+If it’s a Chinese URL, it can be directly included (ex: /customer service ).

 For detailed official documentation, refer to this.

-This is one of the more important features of this update, adding support for character sets.
+This is one of the important features of this update, adding support for character sets.

 System-defined character sets:

-If our URL is multilingual and we want to support Universal links, we can set it like this:
+If our URL has multiple languages and we want to support Universal links, we can set it up like this:

 1